ZenetHost/docs/zenetdocs/docs/Getting started/backup.md

 # 📼 Backups
 Backups are very important parts of every project running on cloud.
-Because of that, every free user has 1 free backup space for every server.
+Because of that, every free user has 1 free backup space for their server.

 So, to create a backup, log into the panel and click on your server.
 Next, switch from the console to the "Backups" tab and click on "Create Backup".